BradWangW/imdb_rate_model/README.md

 6. NLP research for episode name
 7. Testing the difference between having 1-0 encoding or not
 8. Datasets (Scripts, dialogue counting for character) combination
+9. Important terms in polynomial regression and interpretation